 It’s unlikely that we’ll be exhibiting this year as our show efforts have largely gravitated to performing as A.C.B.S. small craft judges.
 It’s a way for us to give back to this fine community of antique watercraft enthusiasts while continuing to learn about boats and canoes.
 For the past several years we’ve partnered with some very knowledgeable judges who also happen to be a great deal of fun to work with.

 Along those lines, the 46th annual Finger Lakes boat show will be held from the 26th to the 28th of July in beautiful downtown Skaneateles, NY.
 It’s a really great show and well worth a visit!

 Finally, the c.1938 Chestnut Olgilvy Special has sold and quite recently shipped to Seoul, South Korea.
 We now have watercraft on three continents.
 Who’d a thought?

 * We still have some white cedar on hand and can make it available for sale.
 During the last hunt we reviewed about 1,400 boards and cants ultimately purchasing 21 of them.
 This clear lumber, when re-sawn, will yield near perfect quarter sawn faces ranging from 3-7" wide in lengths of 8-10'.
 If you are involved in a restoration or new build that demands historically accurate materials please get in touch.

 All of the canoes and boats that we've restored and listed previously on the website

 For photos of many (but by no means all) of the craft that never made it to the site, please click here to view The Rogues Gallery.
 We'd like to think it's some interesting stuff.

-• All of our awards we've received over the years are now listed on one page and you'll find it here.
+• All of the awards we’ve received over the years are now listed on one page and you’ll find it here.

 • The article is now a bit old but its ‘coolness’ hasn’t diminished with age (at least as far as we’re concerned).
 So check out the New York Times feature on us.
 Click here for a link to the article. (or download a PDF version- 40K)